zee786/SearchVenues/README.md

-An android application to find venue from a nearby location using four square API.
+An android application to find venues from a nearby location using four square API.